-The California Department of Public Health (CDPH), Center for Infectious Diseases, Office of AIDS (OA), AIDS Drug Assistance Program (ADAP) provides access to life-saving medications for eligible California residents living with human immunodeficiency viruses (HIV) and provides assistance with covering costs related to HIV pre-exposure prophylaxis (PrEP) for clients at risk for acquiring HIV and pre-exposure prophylaxis (PEP) for clients possibly exposed to HIV.
-ADAP services including support for medications, health insurance premiums and medical out-of-pocket costs are provided to five groups of clients:
+The California Department of Public Health (Public Health), Center for Infectious Diseases, Office of AIDS (OA), AIDS Drug Assistance Program (ADAP) provides access to life-saving medications for eligible California residents living with human immunodeficiency viruses (HIV), and provides assistance with covering costs related to HIV pre-exposure prophylaxis (PrEP) for clients at risk for acquiring HIV.
+ADAP services, including support for medications, health insurance premiums, and medical out-of-pocket costs, are provided to five groups of clients:

-- Medication-only clients are people living with HIV (PLWH) who do not have private insurance and are not enrolled in Medi-Cal or Medicare.
+- 1. Medication-only clients are people living with HIV (PLWH) who do not have private insurance and are not enrolled in Medi-Cal or Medicare.
 ADAP covers the full cost of prescription medications on the ADAP formulary for these individuals.
 This group only receives services associated with medication costs. - 2.
 Medi-Cal Share of Cost (SOC) clients are PLWH enrolled in Medi-Cal who have a SOC for Medi-Cal services.
 ADAP covers the SOC for medications for these clients.
 This group only receives services associated with medication costs. - 3.
-Private insurance clients are PLWH who have some form of health insurance including insurance purchased through Covered California, privately purchased health insurance or employer-based health insurance; therefore, this group is subdivided into three client sub-groups: Covered California clients, non-Covered California clients, and employer-based insurance clients.
-These groups receive services associated with medication costs, health insurance premiums and medical out-of-pocket costs. - 4.
+Private insurance clients are PLWH who have some form of health insurance, including insurance purchased through Covered California, privately purchased health insurance, or employer-based health insurance; therefore, this group is sub-divided into three client sub-groups: Covered California clients, non-Covered California clients, and employer-based insurance clients.
+These groups receive services associated with medication costs, health insurance premiums, and medical out-of-pocket costs. - 4.
 Medicare Part D clients are PLWH who are enrolled in Medicare and have purchased Medicare Part D plans for medication coverage.
 This group receives services associated with medication co-pays, medical out-of-pocket costs, and Medicare Part D health insurance premiums.
-Qualifying Medicare Part D clients have the option for premium assistance with Medigap supplemental insurance policies which cover medical out-of-pocket costs. - 5.
-PrEP Assistance Program (PrEP-AP) clients are individuals who are at risk for but not infected with HIV and have chosen to take PrEP as a way to prevent infection.
-For insured clients, the PrEP-AP pays for PrEP and PEP related medical out-of-pocket costs and covers the gap between what the client's insurance plan and the manufacturer's co-payment assistance program pays towards medication costs.
-For uninsured clients, PrEP-AP only provides assistance with PrEP and PEP-related medical costs as medication is provided free by the manufacturer's medication assistance program.
-As a covered entity in the 340B Drug Pricing Program, ADAP collects rebates for a majority of prescriptions purchased for ADAP clients.
-ADAP does not collect rebates for prescriptions purchased for Medi-Cal SOC nor PrEP-AP clients.
+Qualifying Medicare Part D clients have the option for premium assistance with Medigap supplemental insurance policies, which cover medical out-of-pocket costs. - 5.
+Prep clients are individuals who are at risk for, but not infected with, HIV and have chosen to take Prep as a way to prevent infection.
+For insured clients, the Prep Assistance Program (Prep-AP) pays for Prep-related medical out-of-pocket costs and covers the gap between what the client's insurance plan and the manufacturer's co-payment assistance program pays towards medication costs.
+For uninsured clients, Prep-AP only provides assistance with Prep-related medical costs, as medication is provided free by the manufacturer's medication assistance program.

+As a covered entity in the 340B Drug Pricing Program, ADAP collects rebate for a majority of prescriptions purchased for ADAP clients.
+ADAP does not collect rebate for prescriptions purchased for Medi-Cal SOC, nor PrEP-AP clients.
 As the primary payer, Medi-Cal has the right to claim mandatory rebate on prescriptions for Medi-Cal SOC clients.
 In order to ensure duplicate rebate claims are not submitted to manufacturers by both programs, which is prohibited, ADAP does not invoice for rebates on these claims.
 ADAP also does not collect rebate on medication purchases for PrEP-AP clients because PrEP-AP is separate and distinct from ADAP and is not a 340B covered entity.